tbe/concourse-resource/README.md

 ### flexible

 Use whatever library you want, do what ever you want.
-This modules takes only care about the communication with concourse.
+This module takes only care about the communication with concourse.
 No assumptions beyond that are made.